rabaniya2006/19AI304-Fundamentals-of-C-Programming-2025-Odd-M4/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M4
 # IAPR-4- Module 4 - FoC
-## 7. Implementation of Functions.
-## 8. Implementation of passing parameters.
 # Ex.No:16
   Implement a C program to read a date in the format DD/MM/YYYY and determine whether the entered date is valid.
 The program should check the correctness of the day, month, and year, including leap year calculations for February.
 # Date :